longevityframework/longevity/manual/what-is-longevity.md

 to improve on the relationship between OO and DDD.

 Longevity will do for you what an ORM would, and more.
-It puts your focus back on your domain, instead of mapping your objects to and from the database.
+It puts your focus back on your domain, instead of on mapping your objects to and from the database.